martinasladek/ms_net/content/post/2021-05-07-list-of-useful-blogdown-hugo-tutorials/index.markdown

 - [https://www.r-bloggers.com/2019/07/adding-syntax-highlight/](https://www.r-bloggers.com/2019/07/adding-syntax-highlight/)

 One thing worth pointing out is that both of these tutorials advise editing and overwriting files in the `website_name/themes/...` directory.
-All Hugo and Academic tutorials advise recommend against this as it's too easy to mess things up to a point of no return.
+All Hugo and Academic tutorials recommend against this as it's too easy to mess things up to a point of no return.
 A safer approach when overwriting any default settings is to locate the relevant **.html** or **.css** file in the directory of the theme, then copy it into a folder in the root directory.
 For example, for the `page_header.html`, I copied a file located here:

 ```
 website_name/themes/github.com/wowchemy/wowchemy-hugo-modules/wowchemy/layouts/partials/page_header.html